ojhaujjwal/magedock/README.md

 3. Enter the magedock folder and run only these Containers:
 <br>
 `docker-compose up -d nginx mysql redis`
+4. docker-compose exec workspace magento-installer
-4. Open your browser and visit the localhost: `http://localhost`
+5. Open your browser and visit the localhost: `http://localhost`